Ella Bay: Ella Bay development

-The 470 hectare site is mostly cleared.
-Introduced weed infestation (Pond apple, Hymenachne, Sicklepod etc.) have further degraded much of these pasture areas and the margins of remnant vegetated areas and this situation has been brought about by a failure of successive property owners to control these invasive weed species in a timely and efficient manner.
-The 160 acre Little Cove property is covered almost entirely with endangered and of concern rainforest vegetation.
-Under Commonwealth EPBCA legislation Littoral rainforest is listed as Critically Endangered.
+The 470 ha site is mostly cleared.
+Introduced weed infestation (including pond apple, Hymenachne, sicklepod) have further degraded much of these pasture areas and the margins of remnant vegetated areas and this situation has been brought about by a failure of successive property owners to control these invasive weed species in a timely and efficient manner.
+The 160 acre Little Cove property is covered almost entirely with "endangered" and "of concern" rainforest vegetation.
+Under Commonwealth EPBCA legislation, littoral rainforest is listed as "critically endangered".

 This land is situated in the southern section of Ella Bay as the northern area was too wet for agriculture.
 The northern wetland known as Ella Bay Swamp is classified as a wetland of national significance and is primarily located within Ella Bay National Park.

 It is proposed to construct the Ella Bay Integrated Resort; an integrated resort and property development focusing on sustainability, and environmental stewardship.
-The stated ecological goal of the development is to first, live sustainably with the minimum carbon footprint, rainwater harvesting and recycling of water and minimising pollution, through the general philosophy of ecological living and principles of sustainable development; and second to protect and enhance the fauna and flora of the site and surrounds through responsible use and protection of the natural environment, through conservation and sustainable practices.
+The stated ecological goal of the development is to live sustainably with the minimum carbon footprint, rainwater harvesting and recycling of water and minimising pollution, through the general philosophy of ecological living and principles of sustainable development, and to protect and enhance the fauna and flora of the site and surrounds through responsible use and protection of the natural environment, through conservation and sustainable practices.

 The project was approved by the Federal Government on 19 December 2012 with 19 conditions designed to reduce environmental impacts.
 The road to the resort will have to be fenced and have crossing to protect cassowaries.
 50 hectares of habitat re-vegetation is to occur onsite.

 Opposition

 Local conservationists strongly oppose this urban development/resort complex for many reasons.
 The influx of up to 5,000 people into this wilderness area is feared to have the potential to cause great harm to this refuge area.
 Associated traffic into this area will threaten the safety of endangered southern cassowaries and endangered frog species.
 Critically endangered coastal rainforest will be destroyed to provide access to the property development and to clear sites for 100 residences at the Little Cove development site.
-Conservationist Russell Constable from the Cassowary Coast Alliance is concerned that coastal dolphin species, which are already threatened, will be adversely impacted by increased boat and jet ski activity from the areas new residents, as will nesting marine turtles.
+Conservationist Russell Constable from the Cassowary Coast Alliance is concerned that coastal dolphin species, which are already threatened, will be adversely impacted by increased boat and jet ski activity from the area's new residents, as will nesting marine turtles.
 Conservationists also claim it is unwise to place so many people in area that is so susceptible to the impacts of tropical cyclones and has a history of such disasters.